cds-group/GraphDistances/README.md

 nddDistancepair <- getGraphpairdistance(trans1, trans2)
 ```

-#### Distance computation for multiple graphs
+#### Distance computation: Multiple graphs
-nddDistanceMulti and transDistanceMulti are the Gram matrices produced after distance computation between 40 graphs provided with the package.
+nddDistanceMulti and transDistanceMulti are the Gram matrices produced after distance computation between the NDD and TM-one walk matrices of [40 graphs](data/KidneyGraphs.RData) provided with the package.
+The [annotation](data/annoKidney.RData) of these graphs can be loaded by running data(annoKidney) in R for classification, clustering and visualization tasks.
 ```
 data("KidneyGraphs")